Keryn Paviour-Smith: “There is no ‘delete’ button in a digital age”

 As leaders, while we should embrace the flexibility and connectivity digital solutions offer, we must also find a way to respect that people have lives beyond their professional commitments.

 Leading in today’s environment is about the fact that whatever we say and do digitally is captured and recorded forever.
 There is no “delete” button in a digital age.
-We must be more vigilant than ever about the information we share, and the appropriateness of the actions we take and comments we make in a digitally-driven world.
+We must be more vigilant than ever about the information we share, and the appropriateness of the actions we take and the comments we make in a digitally-driven world.

 2. What do you do to keep up with the constant rate of change?